Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 4. Create a new branch off main: `git checkout -b contrib`

 5. Make your changes and commit.
-Your work will be checked as you commit it; any problems will be brought to your attention
+Your work will be checked as you commit it; any problems will be brought to your attention via CLI

 6. Push your commits to your fork and, when you're ready, [*fearlessly* submit your PR](https://github.com/Xunnamius/workflow-playground/compare)!